geomagpy/magpy/README.md

         data = read('/path/to/IMAGCDF/*.cdf', select='scalar')

+When writing IMAGCDF files MagPy is using np.nan as fill value for missing data.
+You can change that by providing a different fill value using the option fillvalue:

+        data.write('/path/to/export/IMAGCDF/', fillvalue=99999.0)

+MagPy is generally exporting IMAGCDF version 1.2 data files.
+Additionally, MagPy is also supports flagging information to be added into the IMAGCDF structure (IMAGCDF version 1.3, work in progress):

+        data.write('/path/to/export/IMAGCDF/', addflags=True)

 #### 2.2.5 Selecting timerange

 The stream can be trimmed to a specific time interval after reading by applying the trim method, e.g. for a specific month: